telerik/xaml-docs/controls/raddatapager/datapager-overview.md

 ## Related Videos

- In [this video](images/datapager_introduction_video.png) we will look at some of the features and functionality of __RadDataPager__ and how you can start using it in your Silverlight or WPF applications today.
+ In the following video we will look at some of the features and functionality of __RadDataPager__ and how you can start using it in your Silverlight or WPF applications today.
 (Runtime: 03:01)

 [![RadDataPager Introduction Video](images/datapager_introduction_video.png)](http://tv.telerik.com/watch/silverlight/introduction-to-raddatapager)